Crosshead

-In mechanical engineering, a crosshead is a mechanical joint used as part of the slider-crank linkages of long reciprocating engines (either internal combustion or steam) and reciprocating compressors to eliminate sideways force on the piston.
-Also, the crosshead enables the connecting rod to freely move outside the cylinder.
-Because of the very small bore-to-stroke ratio on such engines, the connecting rod would hit the cylinder walls and block the engine from rotating if the piston was attached directly to the connecting rod like on trunk engines.
+In mechanical engineering, a crosshead is a mechanical joint used as part of the slider-crank linkages of long stroke reciprocating engines (either internal combustion or steam) and reciprocating compressors to eliminate sideways force on the piston.
+The crosshead also allows the connecting rod to move freely outside the cylinder.
+Because of the very small bore-to-stroke ratio on such engines, the connecting rod would hit the cylinder walls and block the engine from rotating if the piston were attached directly to the connecting rod as in a trunk engine.
 Therefore, the longitudinal dimension of the crosshead must be matched to the stroke of the engine.

 Overview

 On smaller engines, the connecting rod links the piston and the crankshaft directly, but this transmits sideways forces to the piston, since the crankpin (and thus the direction the force is applied) moves from side to side with the rotary motion of the crank.
-These transverse forces are tolerable in a smaller engine.
+These transverse forces are tolerable in a relatively small engine.
 A larger engine's much greater forces would cause an intolerable degree of wear on the piston and cylinder, as well as increasing overall friction in the engine.

 A piston rod is attached to the piston and links it to the crosshead, which is a large casting sliding in crosshead guides (UK: slidebar), allowing it only to move in the same direction as the piston travel.
 The crosshead also houses the gudgeon pin (US: wristpin) on which the small end of the connecting rod pivots.
 In this way, the transverse forces are applied only to the crosshead and its bearings, not to the piston itself.

 Internal combustion engines

 Internal combustion engines using crossheads make for easier maintenance of the top end of the engine, since the pistons can be easily removed.
 The piston rod is mounted on the underside of the piston and connected to the crosshead by a single nut in double acting engines.
 The large two-stroke marine diesel engines are usually of this pattern.
 A crosshead is essential in a double-acting diesel engine (see also: H-class battleships: 12 MAN double-acting 2-stroke 9-cylinder diesels).
-Large diesels often have a plunger oilpump directly attached to the crosshead to supply oil under high pressure to the crosshead bearing.
+Large diesels often have a plunger oil pump directly attached to the crosshead to supply oil under high pressure to the crosshead bearing.